By 2017, digital advertising spend in the financial industry is expected to reach $168.4 billion, this also includes

-While Amica presents the entire quote application in one go, the Zebra breaks it up into a step-by-step process — which is effective when converting takes a lot of work on the prospect’s part.
+While Amica presents the entire quote application in one go, the Zebra breaks it up into a step-by-step process.
+This is effective when converting takes a lot of work on the prospect’s part.

 Open an account

 This post-click landing page from online brokerage, Motif, allows customers to easily open an IRA account via the internet:

 Motif uses bulleted copy, a bright CTA button, and testimonials to convince prospects to convert on this post-click landing page.

 Apply for a product or service

 How will you use financial post-click landing pages?

 How you send that message relies on continuous testing.
 Will you use a short form or a long form?
-Will you embed a video or an infographic?
+How about embedding a video or an infographic?
 Will a click-through post-click landing page work better than a lead capture post-click landing page?

 Test, optimize and re-test — but start building your own financial post-click landing page.
 Sign up for an Instapage Enterprise demo today.